open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

     * host.id (instance id)
     * host.name (instance name; only when workload identity is disabled)

+One known issue is when GKE workload identity is enabled, the GCE metadata endpoints won't be available, thus the GKE resource detector won't be able to determine `host.name`.
+In that case, users are encouraged to set `host.name` from either:
+- `node.name` through the downward API with the `env` detector
+- obtaining the Kubernetes node name from the Kubernetes API (with `k8s.io/client-go`)

 #### Google Cloud Run Metadata

     * cloud.provider ("gcp")